 Read this article for tips about teacher binder organization and get some teacher binder ideas for this school year.
+It’s time to get yourself organized and have your teaching essentials in one place.

 How often do you find yourself sitting in a meeting, caught without some essential piece of information that you need?
 I really hate that feeling of needing specific information – a student’s IEP, my list of grade-level standards, or a calendar – that makes you feel unprepared.